usnistgov/sed_stan_templates/README.md

 ## Instructions for using the Docker image

-Why would I want to use Docker, can't I just install Stan on my own system?
-Answer: yes, if you have Stan working on your local system, then that is a great option.
+Question: Why would I want to use Docker, can't I just install Stan on my own system?

+Answer: Yes, if you have Stan working on your local system, then that is a great option.
 Occasionally there can be difficulties with installations, especially on Windows, so Docker provides a clean way to use Stan, where all necessary installations are abstracted away from the user.

 Prerequisites: Docker must be installed locally on the user's computer, and the Docker engine must be running.